dojo-JoshBurlile/session2-test/README.md

 Look at this awesome change

-I am adding code to the project, look at me go!
+I am adding code, look at me go!